How To Use the Audit Module

 • Red — report encountered an error

-AD Reports Audit running with progress and result tabs
+AD Reports Audit running with parallel execution and result tabs

 You can cancel a running audit at any time by clicking the Stop button.
 Reports that have already completed will remain in their tabs.